Danny Rolling: August 27, 1990

 Tracy Paules, who was 23 years old, lived with her roommate Manny Taboada, also 23.
 Rolling broke into their apartment by prying open their sliding glass door with the same tools he used previously.
 Rolling found Taboada asleep in a bedroom and killed him after a struggle.

 Hearing commotion, Paules went down the hall to Taboada's bedroom and saw Rolling.
 She attempted to barricade herself in her bedroom but Rolling broke through the door.
 Rolling taped her mouth and wrists, cut off her clothing, and raped her before turning her over and stabbing her three times in the back.
 Rolling posed Paules' body but left Taboada's in the position in which he had died.

 With the exception of Taboada, all victims were petite white brunettes with brown eyes, like Rolling's mother.

 Although law enforcement initially had very few leads, police identified two suspects.
-One suspect was Edward Lewis Humphrey, a 20-year-old University of Florida student with a history of mental illness who had been convicted of felony assault against his grandmother; he was held in custody for five months until a grand jury refused to indict him on the murder charges, citing insufficient evidence.
+One suspect was Edward Lewis Humphrey, a 20-year-old University of Florida student with a history of mental illness who had been convicted of felony assault against his grandmother; he was held in custody for five months until a grand jury declined to indict him on the murder charges, citing insufficient evidence.
 Humphrey's photo was shown repeatedly by media outlets.
 Authorities publicly cleared him of all charges after Rolling's arrest; he started taking medication for his manic depression, graduated in 1994 from a local college, then worked while studying part-time, graduating magna cum laude in 2000 from University of Central Florida.
 The other suspect was also later cleared.